-This Appendix introduces the security elements specific to the optional features in Java Card specifications.
-This concerns the biometric templates management, the JCRMI, the extended memory, the Sensitive Result and the Sensitive Array features described hereafter:
+This Appendix introduces the security elements specific to the optional features in Java Card specifications, as Augmentation Packages.
+This concerns the biometric templates management, the JCRMI, the extended memory, the Sensitive Result, Sensitive Array, Monotonic Counter, Cryptographic Certificate Management, Key Derivation and System Time packages described hereafter:

-- 1. The Biometric templates feature if integrated into the TOE shall be securely managed.
+- 1. The Biometric templates package if integrated into the TOE shall be securely managed.
 This includes: (1) Atomic update of biometric reference templates and try counter, (2) No rollback on the biometric-checking function, (3) Keeping the reference template (once initialized) secret (for instance, no clear-biometric-reading function), (4) Enhanced protection of biometric template's security attributes (state, try counter...) in confidentiality and integrity. - 2.
-JCRMI provides a mechanism for a client application running on the CAD platform to invoke a method on a remote object on the card.
+JCRMI package provides a mechanism for a client application running on the CAD platform to invoke a method on a remote object on the card.
 The CAD issues commands to the card, which in turn dispatches them to the appropriate object.
-The applet owner of those objects controls the access to exported objects and the JCRE ensures coherence and synchronization of the remote object with its on-card representative. - The Extended Memory feature is an API-based mechanism to access the external memory outside the addressable Java Card VM space.
-The Sensitive Result feature is an API-based mechanism which allows to double-check the value returned by sensitive methods. - 4.
-The SensitiveArrays Class provides methods for creating and handling integrity-sensitive array objects. - 5.
-SensitiveResult Class provides methods for asserting results of sensitive functions.
+The applet owner of those objects controls the access to exported objects and the JCRE ensures coherence and synchronization of the remote object with its on-card representative. - 3.
+The Extended Memory package is an API-based mechanism to access the external memory outside the addressable Java Card VM space. - 4.
+The SensitiveArrays package provides methods for creating and handling integrity-sensitive array objects. - 5.
+SensitiveResult package provides methods for asserting results of sensitive functions. - 6.
+MonotonicCounter package provides methods for creating a counter that can only be increased, never decreased. - 7.
+The Cryptographic Certificate Management package provides secure management of public key certificates from the javacardx.security.cert package of the Java Card platform. - 8.
+The Key Derivation Functions package provides classes implementing cryptographic derivation functions. - 9.
+The System Time package provides methods for handling system time, suitable for timestamps or for estimating intervals between events.

-What follows are security elements related to these optional features introduced in Java Card specifications.
-Therefore, it is the responsibility of the Security Target editor to include these security elements if the feature is supported.
+What follows are security elements related to these optional packages introduced in Java Card specifications.
+Therefore, it is the responsibility of the Security Target editor to include these security elements if the package is supported.

 For instance, the ST writer shall indicate whether JCRMI is implemented in the TOE and whether it is activated or not.
 If the TOE provides JCRMI functionality, the full range of SFRs applies.
 Otherwise, the ST writer shall ignore JCRMI dedicated threats, objectives and requirements.
-This applies to all the other optional features presented above.
+This applies to all the other optional packages presented above.

-2. BIOMETRIC TEMPLATES
+2. PACKAGE BIOMETRIC TEMPLATES